Y: The Last Man: Plot summary

 In China, the group learns Mann's father, Dr. Matsumori, is also still alive and has created many clones of Allison Mann.
 He reveals to Yorick that Ampersand had been one of his lab animals he was experimenting on.
 He believes Ampersand had been inadvertently shielded by what killed off other Y-chromosome lifeforms as a result of one of his experiments and that this protection was transferred to Yorick via pathogens.
 He also reveals that Ampersand ended up in Yorick's care by accident.
 When Mann learns that Matsumori plans to murder Yorick before committing suicide, she kills him.
 Armed with the samples and information she needs, Mann stays in China to work on cloning.

 Yorick and Agent 355 journey to Paris, France, where Yorick is reunited with his ex-girlfriend, whom he wanted to marry before the die-off.
 After initially celebrating their reconnection, Yorick realizes he actually loves 355.
 After meeting up with 355, Yorick tells her how he feels and she reveals she feels the same for him.
-Agent 355 is killed by Alter using a sniper rifle shortly thereafter.
+Agent 355 is killed shortly thereafter by Alter, using a sniper rifle.
 When Alter attempts to capture Yorick, he defeats her and says he believes her dedicated pursuit of him was actually a roundabout way of suicide.
 He lets her live, and she is remanded into the custody of the Israelis.
-Yorick and Beth become a couple shortly thereafter and raise their daughter together.
+Yorick and Beth soon become a couple and raise their daughter together.

 Decades later, Dr. Mann has succeeded in cloning Yorick seventeen times, along with thousands of copies of a small number of deceased males.
 Most of the world enjoys peace and prosperity as economic and technological development has resumed.
 Yorick and Beth's daughter is President of France.
 Yorick is institutionalized after making a joke interpreted as a suicide attempt.
 He is visited by one of his clones, who is the same age he was during the die-off event.
 After imparting advice to his clone, Yorick escapes.